 This legendary+ version of the crazed repeater is an anachronism, to say the least.
 Its fairly stupid-sounding name means it has none of the coolness factor the crazed repeater could claim, and its stats are simply to blah to matter.
 202-265 damage may seem good, until one realizes that electricians do most of their damage after drain - and without any max cap/energy regen stats to assist its 95 energy damage, the BigDaddy can’t cut it in that area.
 Add in its relatively small and useless range (1-2) and it’s easy to see why this weapon makes the list.

 This admittedly awesome-looking sword is, unfortunately, a substandard weapon for energy types to use.
-Its energy damage of 75 is quite low, and its hp damage (144-232) fails to make up for this.
+Its energy damage of 103 is on the low side, although its its hp damage (193-311) helps… but let’s be honest, electricians get their real dps from drain damage, and this weapon won’t get you there as fast as most others.
 Additionally, its range (1-2, 1 pull at 2 range) makes it a terrible choice for most electricians.
-Even a -7 resist drain can’t keep this sword out of the list, and you’re best off keeping it off your mech.
+Even a -12 resist drain can’t keep this sword out of the list, and you’re best off keeping it off your mech.

 There’s no need to go into detail here, as the Iron Frenzy belongs in the same class as the Delerium energy weapon.
 With stats exactly matching the Dawnblaze (again, excepting range), and a legendary+ spawn, this weapon is not one you’ll want to use.
 Heaters, even more than Electricians, have no top weapon slots to spare, so save yours for something that actually pulls its own weight.

 This beautiful weapon just doesn’t live up to its amazing sprite.
-Its 7 resist drain simply can’t make up for its paltry 144-232 damage, and its 1-2 range - with ‘pull’ at range 2 - makes it a heat weapon heaters can do without.
-Its heat damage is second lowest of any explosive weapon, and the reckoning makes up for its own low heat damage with an incredible DPS.
-Not so the Heronmark.
+Its 12 resist drain and 193-311 damage aren’t terrible, but its 1-2 range - with ‘pull’ at range 2 - makes it a heat weapon heaters can do without.
+And its low heat damage of 78 just doesn’t help.
 While it was once a weapon of terrible power, now it is an anachronism, a thing of the past, and one best left in your inventory.